 I don’t use it that much.
-It’s more an utopic idea, a vision to inspire other people.
-It’s shown on faires, takes part in demonstrations/parades and other public events.
-Due to time and money I choose events that reach many people and support it’s transportation vision.
+It’s more a utopic idea, a vision to inspire other people.
+It’s shown at faires, and takes part in demonstrations/parades and other public events.
+Due to time and money, I choose events that reach many people and support its transportation vision.

-Instead of the almost empty words of clean, safe and silent cities, the 8rad prooves that cities can look different.
+Instead of the almost empty words of clean, safe, and silent cities, the 8rad proves that cities can look different.
 It proves that a lot of transport can easily be done by bike and that there’s an alternative to cars.
-If a bike of that size can drive and load (up to 500kg), then it should be obvious that regular cargo bikes can easily replace a lot of car transportations.
+If a bike of that size can drive and load (up to 500kg), then it should be obvious that regular cargo bikes can easily replace a lot of car transportation.

 There have been technical problems.
-For example cheap chains that crash too many times because I haven’t got money for good chains.
+For example, cheap chains crash too many times because I haven’t got money for good chains.

 You call yourself a traffic activist.
 What does that mean?